baboune/UnofficialApceraDoc/README.md

 ### Things to consider

 The scripts contain ssh public keys that get deployed on all machines.
-That key is for Apcera ops.
-Since, as an installer, we do not have a matching primary key, that key can not be used to do remote ssh to the servers.
+Those keys are for Apcera ops.
+Since, as an installer, we do not have a matching private key, it can not be used to SSH into the servers.

 Searching through the scripts with "ssh-rsa", one finds: